INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

 - `solution1.m`: to figure out the pairwise stable subnetworks with exhaustive searching. (in this process, we only focus on the non-robust links and label all the candidate networks with the function `decom`).

-  Input: N, number of players; group, a 1 × N vector that records a subnetwork; e, d, parameters of the problem; D, M, two matrice derived from `robust_links.m`.
+  Input: N, number of players; group, a 1 × N vector that records a subnetwork; e, d, parameters of the problem; D, M, two matrices derived from `robust_links.m`.

   Output: sol, a subset of [0,1]^L that reports all pairwise stable subnetworks;  k, number of pairwise stable subnetworks; ind, the number of nonrobust links in these subnetworks.